 Relapse is common and should not be viewed as a failure but rather as a sign that treatment needs to be adjusted.
 Approximately 50% of individuals experience at least one relapse post-treatment (SAMHSA).

-Is inpatient Our Outpatient Rehab More Successful?
+Is Inpatient Our Outpatient Rehab More Successful?

 When it comes to drug rehabilitation, one of the first crucial decisions you’ll face is choosing between inpatient and outpatient treatment.
 This choice can significantly affect the course and quality of your recovery journey.